Welcome to our grammar lesson about Spanish Preterite vs Imperfect, where we will learn and practice how to choose between these past tenses.

 13 = Background info for other actions that appear in the sentence → Imperfect

 14 and 15 = This one is a bit challenging.
 The main action in this sentence is the fact that he asked something.
-What he asked is if she wanted to marry him.
+What he asked was whether she wanted to marry him.
 If we consider those two actions (him asking, her wanting to marry him or not), the first one is the main, shorter action.
 Her wanting (or not wanting) is, in comparison, longer: her feelings about him at the time.
 So 14 is Preterite and 15 is Imperfect.

 16 and 17 = A sequence of two actions one after another → Preterite

-Solutions: the text in Spanish
+Solutions: the story in Spanish

 Había (1) una vez una princesa que vivía (2) en un gran castillo.
 Era (3) guapa, alta y rubia.
 La princesa ya tenía (4) 25 años y aún no tenía (5) un esposo.
 Un día llegó (6) al castillo un príncipe de un reino lejano.
 Era (7) un poco feo, pero también amable y divertido.
 Invitó (8) a la princesa a pasar el día con él y ella aceptó (9).
 Montaron (10) a caballo, navegaron (11) por un lago y se hicieron (12) muchos regalos.
 Por la noche, mientras miraban (13) las estrellas, él le preguntó (14) si quería (15) casarse con él.
 La princesa dijo (16) que no, y el príncipe regresó (17) a su reino.